hendrikvanantwerpen/amd-mode.el/README.md

  * Function amd-init makes current buffer into AMD module, unles it already is.
  * AMD dependencies are sorted alphabetically, not insertion order, for easier searching.
 A double insertion will do nothing.
  * Function amd-add-id allows you to add a dependency by specifying a module id.
+ * Function amd-add-file asks to create the file if it doesn't exist yet.

+TODO:
+ * handle 'plugin!file' format correctly when creating var from id. text!./path/to/file.ext

 Add dependency from file:
  * Prefix handling based on /*package or package.json info.
    Is there a parser for this?
 Regexing?